-Sujata Burla’s life took an ugly turn on June 9, 2001, when she met with a horrifying accident.
+Sujata Burla’s life took an ugly turn on June 9, 2001, when she met with an accident, a horrifying one.
 How her inspiring story became our trader success story, read below to find out more.

 Soon people who she thought were her friends abandoned her and Sujata was left alone.
 Compounding her tragedy was her father’s death in March 2004.
 Not one to be easily cowed down by her circumstances, she started learning about the stock markets that year.